Omarcito/indestructibleart.com/content/posts/2014-07-15-marvel-solicits-october-2014.md

 <hr>
 <p>October is going to be a BIG month for us Marvel fans.

-<p>Hot on the heels of the Blockbusting, Action Packed, Critically Acclaimed *Original Sin*, we find ourself already 3 issues deep into highly anticipated *Avengers & X-Men: AXIS* cross-over.
+<p>Hot on the heels of the Blockbusting, Action Packed, Critically Acclaimed *Original Sin*, we find ourself already 3 issues deep into the highly anticipated *Avengers & X-Men: AXIS* cross-over.
 As exciting as that is, let's not forget that us Marvel fans are still in mourning over the loss of the Best Avenger & X-Man that ever lived, James "The Wolverine" Howlett.
 Take a moment of silence as we honor the legacy of The Wolverine in October.
 And who **IS** this mysterious, silhouetted figure making an appearance on so many Mighty Marvel Magazines???

 <hr>